 Taking a medicine your dentist may prescribe that can help keep your mouth moist.

-Proper care of your teeth and gums can go a long way to prevent oral problems linked to diabetes.
-The following tooth brushing and flossing tips are recommended by the National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK):
+Correct care of your teeth and gums can go a long way to prevent oral problems linked to diabetes.
+These tooth brushing and flossing tips are advised by the National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK):

 Brush twice daily with a soft, nylon brush with rounded bristles and fluoride toothpaste.